Lyn Paul website gif. Lyn Paul website banner.

 Photo Album.

-This page provides a snapshot of Lyn Paul's career from 1982.
+This page provides a snapshot of Lyn Paul's career focusing on 1982.
 To find out what else was happening in 1982 select any of the following options:

 In the News